datastructures-js/linked-list/DoublyLinkedList.md

 ```

 ### insertFirst
-inserts a node at the beginning of the list.
+inserts a node at the beginning of the list in O(1) runetime and returns the inserted node.

 ```js
 console.log(doublyLinkedList.insertFirst(3).getValue()); // 3